Monday, February 29, 2016

 Today was our last day.

-We cleaned the rooms of any garbage, loaded the dishwasher, put dirty towels into laundry room, packed bags, I ate a bit of breakfast, loaded the car, locked room and put key back into key box.
+We cleaned the rooms of any garbage, loaded the dishwasher, put dirty towels in the laundry room, packed bags, I ate a bit of breakfast, loaded the car, locked the door, and put the key back in the key box.

-We left at about 9 A.M. stopping only for gas and to eat lunch at Wendy’s in Prattville, we were half way home.
+We left at about 9 A.M., stopping only for gas and lunch at Wendy's in Prattville.
+We were halfway home.

-I ordered Wendy’s hamburger and frosty, Becky and Paula ordered hamburger, fries, and drink.
+I ordered a Wendy's hamburger and Frosty, and Becky and Paula ordered a hamburger, fries, and a drink.
 Teresa did not order anything.

 I always have fun with my siblings.

-Cost for motor for jacks was $270.93 from HWH Corp Motor, which My husband installed.
+The motor for the jacks was $270.93 from HWH Corp Motor, which my husband installed.

-Added oil into jacks.
-(Right front jack still will not work.)
-Hose for power Steering busted bought new hose at Alabama Hose products cost $27.47.
+Added oil to the jacks.
+(The proper front jack still will not work.)
+Hose for power Steering busted;, boughta a new hose at Alabama HoProducts forcost $27.47.
 Bought power steering fluid at Tri Cities Truck parts $88.00.

-Ordered part to fix refrigerator RV Cooling Unit Warehouse $1,115.00 that My husband has not fixed as of (6/2/2012) we had it shipped to Dixie Signs had to be shipped to business.
+Ordered part to fix refrigerator RV Cooling Unit Warehouse $1,115.00.
+My husband has not fixed it as of (6/2/2012).
+We had it shipped to Dixie Signs; it had to be shipped to the business.

-May 8, 2012, My husband moved RV to drive in front of house because we had concert poured cost $1,900 took from savings.
+On May 8, 2012, my husband moved the RV to park in front of the house because we had a concert that cost $1,900, which was paid for with our savings.

-During this time, we had no direct TV or Internet; we watched a lot of movies.
+During this time, we had no direct TV or Internet; we watched many movies.

 🎄🎄🎄🎄2012 December 8, Saturday, A Dickens of a Christmas in Franklin Tennessee